AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/code.rules.md

 - Write code in TypeScript, fully typed and annotated.
 - Place related functions and variables in module files.
 - Export only what is needed outside the module.
+- When importing use the full file name including the extension `.ts`.

 ### Module naming
 - Each file got a <intention>.<artifact>.ts name.